danfuzz/samizdat/doc/samizdat-0.md

 Maps each element of a stringlet using a mapping function, collecting the results into a listlet (note, not into a stringlet).
-The given function is called on each element (character as an intlet), with two arguments, namely the element and its index number (zero-based).
+The given function is called on each element (character), with two arguments, namely the element (as a single-character stringlet) and its index number (zero-based).

 *Note:* Unlike many other languages with similar functions, the function argument is the *last* one and not the *first* one.
 This is